Better-Boy/minds-java-sdk/README.md

 #### TODO

-- Chat completion - OpenAI has no official java sdk
+- Chat completion - OpenAI has no official java sdk and the 3rd part sdk is outdated.
 - CI/CD using github actions